kephas/wasm-by-example/examples/wasi-hello-world/wasi-hello-world.rust.en-us.md

   // This code requires the Wasi host to provide a `/helloworld` directory on the guest.
   // If the `/helloworld` directory is not available, the unwrap() will cause this program to panic.
   // For example, in Wasmtime, if you want to map the current directory to `/helloworld`,
-  // invoke the runtime with the flag/argument: `--mapdir /helloworld::.`
+  // invoke the runtime with the flag/argument: `--dir /helloworld::.`
   // This will map the `/helloworld` directory on the guest, to  the current directory (`.`) on the host let mut file = fs::File::create("/helloworld/helloworld.txt").unwrap();